Social Justice

 The picture is Ma’at the Kemet (Egypt) goddess of truth and justice.
 From the earliest eras in Kemet (Egypt), people considered her as essential for the stability of life.
 She represented truth, justice, harmony and balance

-At Acroyoga Montreal there is no separation of acroyoga, yoga, and reality.To live apart from this world is not the goal but to transform ourselves and our societies rooted in a deep understanding of the Social, political and economic systems & institutions we engage in on a daily basis.
+Knowing our place in the world only happens when we know our world.
+At Acroyoga Montreal, there is no separation of AcroYoga, yoga, and reality.
+To live apart from this world is not the goal but to transform ourselves and our societies rooted in a deep understanding of the social, political and economic systems & institutions we engage with on a daily basis.

 ------------------------------------